stevebrown0804/item_counter_standalone_app/README.md

 An item counter.
 I use it to (1) count my daily pill intake and (2) get a daily average of the # of pills taken.

-(Note: These screenshots are from phase 1 of the app; I'll u/l some more recent screenshots once I'm done with phase 2.
-See TODO.txt for particulars!)
+(Note: These screenshots are from phase 1 of the app; I'll u/l some more recent screenshots eventually.)

 <div>
 <img src="images/MainSheet.png" width="15%" />